Support for Dartmouth International Graduate Students

 Since 1975, we have held workshops for teachers and administrators from all over the United States and throughout the world.
 Participants use the various techniques over the course of three days in “hands-on” small group sessions.
 The workshops also provide a forum to discuss how to integrate these techniques into various curricula.

 We do not presume to tell any individual how to do their job.
 We truly believe that by your dedication, shared commitment, and long experience in the classroom, that you are indeed a Master Teacher.
 Our aim, rather, is to outline an effective approach that will stimulate and energize your classes.

 There is no typical workshop participant.
 We welcome people interested in education from all over the country and the world.
 The Method that we present is applicable in public, private, and charter schools as well as in universities.
 Teachers can apply the Method with any level of students from introductory to advanced.
 Age group is equally inclusive.
 The method has been applied to pre-kindergarten classrooms and community classes for senior citizens alike.
 We discuss how to adjust the method for various class sizes as well.
 A diverse mixture of teaching backgrounds allows for interesting workshop discussions.

-You should expect an intense, power-packed weekend, full of techniques, discussions, practice sections, and group participation.
+You should expect an intense, power-packed workshop, full of techniques, discussions, practice sections, and group participation.
 Participants will have the opportunity to present, animate, and dramatize sample dialogue and drill material.
 There will be ample opportunity for practice, self-critiques, and peer critiques of individual performances.